abadid/cmsc424-spring2019/project1/README.md

 *The assignment is to be done by yourself.*

-The following assumes you have gone through PostgreSQL instructions and have ran some queries on the `university` database.
-It also assumed you have cloned the git repository, and have done a `git pull` to download the directory `project1`.
+The following assumes you have gone through PostgreSQL instructions from Project 0 and have ran some queries on the `university` database.
+It also assumes you have cloned the git repository, and have done a `git pull` to download the directory `project1`.
 The files are:

 1. README.md: This file
 1. small.sql: The SQL script for creating the data.